seesleestak/cdu-dashboard-react/README.md

-A React-based home dashboard that seeks to emulate the aesthetic of an Airbus A320 CDU
+A React-based home dashboard inspired by the aesthetic of an Airbus A320 CDU

 ## Get Started